curv3d/curv/ideas/compiler/IRep.md

 reference links to the definiens.
 We support IR to IR transformations, such as constant folding, abstract/partial evaluation, common subexpression elimination.

-Phrase::analyze() creates a Meaning/Operation, but frame slots aren't allocated yet.
+Phrase::analyse() creates a Meaning/Operation, but frame slots aren't allocated yet.
 Then we optimize the IR.
 Then we generate code (which includes slot assignment).
 The GL compiler generates new IR, which is optimized and translated to GLSL.